jwhite052/portfolio/content/pages/about.md

 clearReading: false
 ---

 I'm a developer and designer actively pursuing my passion to provide digital design and development services.
-When not working, I enjoy hiking, biking, kayaking, film, robotics, and exploring all the amazing shops, food, coffee drinks, music venues and activities Philadelphia has to offer.
+When not working, I enjoy hiking, biking, kayaking, film, robotics, and exploring all the amazing shops, food, breweries, music venues and activities Philadelphia has to offer.

 Currently, I am a full-time Front-End Web Developer for Thomas Jefferson University Hospital &ndash; a major medical university and healthcare provider in Philadelphia.
 Some of my responsibilities include: developing responsive web pages and components with a focus on user experience, designing templates for various departments and campaign sites, maintaining content, troubleshooting bugs, e-mail marketing, and developing for the front-end development side of our CMS, Adobe Experience Manager (AEM).